 Lion hunters should be aware that Lion Unit 1 (L1) encompasses both the Southern Ute Indian Reservation and a portion of the Brunot Area.
 Even though L1 is a combination of Reservation and Brunot lands, lion hunting on the Reservation portion requires a reservation permit, while lion hunting in the Brunot portion requires a Brunot permit.
 The lion permits for both areas are not interchangeable.

-The lion harvest quotas, by unit, are as follows:
+The lion harvest quotas, by unit, are as follows (See map on pg.
+24):

-Lion Unit Harvest Quota
+Lion Unit on Unit Harvest Quota

 L1 7 lions or 4 females

 L2 1 lion either sex

 L3 2 lions either sex

 L4 2 lions either sex

-(See map on pg.
-24)

-Important Mt.
-Lion Hunting Information
+Important Mountain Lion Hunting Information